steven-campbell/ece2524-proj3/README.md

 ## Project Description
 `pygrep` is a grep-like utility written in Python.
 It provides some of the features of the `grep` built into Unix systems, but this one is written in Python.

+### Project Scope Change
+This is the idea presented and approved in Project 3-1.
+I added several additional flags to emulate additional `grep` behavior.

+### Dependencies Required
+This project requires Python 3.
+I tested my code on Python 3.8.3.
+It should work on all Python 3 versions >= 3.2 (`argparse` was introduced in Python 3.2).

 ## Usage
 To run this code, run `python pygrep.py` followed by the necessary command line arguments and optional flags.
 It can also be run with `./pygrep.py` if the user sets the script as executable using `chmod`.
 The full list of command line parameters and the optional flags are outlined below in the code block.